Options Recovery Programme

 (Meet at Rosslyn House for 7pm on the day of the group and someone will meet you and support you to attend.)

-Find out more by following this link
+Find out more by visiting the UKNA website

 A wide range of creative activities including painting, craft work, model building and textiles.

 Fun to do at all levels of ability and something to take home at the end of it all.

 All you need to do is turn up on the day – no need to book in advance!

 Support 4 Change (Family and Friends Support Group)

 Our Support 4 Change Group provides support for those affected by someone else’s drinking or substance issues.